New for 2022 an offer of specially designed GIS training for planners both on-line and in-person

 In this course we'll be using QGIS, the world's leading open source piece of GIS software.
 It's 100% free, available for Mac, Windows and Linux, requires no licence and is used by organisations across the world to achieve great results.
 However, we use QGIS not because it is free and open source but because it is fast, efficient, and produces beautiful, accurate end results.
 In our opinion it is the best tool for the job and its adoption by organisations such as NASA, the BBC, the Financial Times and local, regional and national governments across the world is testament to its versatility and utility.
 You will need access to QGIS to take part - those of you working in managed ICT environments should ensure that your organisation will allow you to use it on a work machine.

 How it works

-Courses will be run remotely on Microsoft Teams to a cohort of around 10 people.
+Courses will be run either in-person or remotely on Microsoft Teams to a cohort of around 10 people.
 These small groups allow participants to learn at their own pace, and we also allow enough time and space for questions and experimentation.
 Throughout the day, we also demonstrate specific tasks in real time, so that everyone can follow along.
 We also offer post-training support in the form of one-to-one demos and through our online Map Academy course on Udemy, to which course participants can be given access.